 - Plan Your Schedule Around the Installation

 When you make your installation appointment, ask if you need to be in your home for the entire work time.
 If you need or prefer to be present during the installation, plan accordingly.
-Remember, installations can take anywhere from several hours to a couple days, so you should expect some minor disruption.
+Remember, installations can take anywhere from several hours to a couple of days, so you should expect some minor disruption.

 If you have children or pets in your home, keep them out of the way.
 Because the installation may include some loud or strange noises, consider having your children visit friends’ houses and keeping your pets outdoors to minimize any distress the process could cause.
 This step also helps the team focus on the job at hand and reduces the risk of injury to your children, pet, or the HVAC technicians.